YAPE (YAPE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 YAPE Historical Price

-According to the latest data gathered on YAPE live price page, the current price of YAPE is 0.007709USD.
+According to the latest data gathered on YAPE live price page, the current price of YAPE is 0.007200USD.
 The circulating supply of YAPE(YAPE) is

 In the past 24 hours, YAPE has shown a price movement of